seriaati/hoyolab-resin-counter/README.md

 - Download the latest realease of hoyolab-resin-counter and place it somewhere

 ### Adding your account
+- Login to your account on https://www.hoyolab.com
 - Right click hoyolab-resin-counter.py and "Edit with IDLE" -> "Edit with IDLE"
-- Put in your uid (you have to login your account on https://www.hoyolab.com/home in your browser for this to work)
+- Put in your uid

 ## Running hoyolab-resin-counter
 - Whenever you want to check your resin (or other things), open up a command prompt